shlomif/primesieve-python/README.md

 * Print primes and prime k-tuplets
 * Find the nth prime
 * Iterate over primes using little memory
+* Multi-threading for counting primes and finding the nth prime

 Motivation
 ----------